WilliamQLiu/williamqliu.github.io/_posts/2017-10-14-designing-data-intensive-applications.md

 out of disk space.
 We can break the log into segments when a segment reaches a certain size, then make writes to a new segment.
 This allows __compaction__ on the segments, meaning we throw away duplicate keys in the log and keeping only the most recent value for each key.
+Since compaction makes segments smaller by removing duplicate values on keys, we can also merge segments together (into new segments).

+Each segment has its own in-memory hash table mapping keys to file offsets.
+To find the value for a key, we check the most recent segment's hash map (and if not present, then check the second-most recent segment, etc).

 ##### SSTables and LSM-Trees